COMPSCI 561 System Defense and Test

 • Credits: 3

-• When: February 1 - May 10, 2024.
+• When: January 30 - May 9, 2025.
 Tuesdays, 5:30-6:45 PM

-Required attendance during scheduled class day/times for class sessions, exams, labs or other class components, per UMass regulations.
-For more information please see:
+Required attendance during scheduled class day/times for class sessions, exams, labs, or other class components, per UMass regulations.
+For more information, please see:

 • https://www.umass.edu/registrar/students/policies-and-practices/class-absence-policy